-- Logistics shows similar adoption, with 27% of companies having high implementation, and 37% are considering or planning circular practices implementation. - Use and Consumption information on EoL is one of the least implemented phases, with only 16% of companies having reached implementation.
+- Logistics shows similar adoption, with 27% of companies having high implementation, and 37% are considering or planning circular practices implementation. - one of the least implemented phases, with only 16% of companies having reached implementation.
 The 18% of companies have not even considered integrating circularity into this phase, reflecting a significant gap in customer engagement and product lifecycle management. - Waste management emerges as the most circular phase, with a combined 40% of companies reporting successful implementation.
 This suggests that regulatory pressures and established practices for recycling and waste recovery have driven notable progress in this area.